marovira/csc305_spring2020/lectures/week_1/04_multisampling.md

 into binary.
 Now add the decimal point and reflect the digits across the decimal point.
 This function is called the *radical inverse function*.
-The generated samples all have regular spacing in their 1D projections since all samples are on an $n \tims n$ grid in the unit square.
+The generated samples all have regular spacing in their 1D projections since all samples are on an $n \times n$ grid in the unit square.
 The other advantage is that the sample points are well-distributed in 2D, with a minimum distance between samples, which is something that none of the other sampling methods have.
 The downside of Hammersley is that it can only produce *one* sequence, which leads